Polarons and bipolarons in Rydberg-dressed extended Bose-Hubbard model: Two Impurities

-As the bath becomes strongly interacting, density fluctuations decrease, hindering the formation of the bound state close to half-filling.
+Figures \ref{fig:5}(a)-\ref{fig:5}(d) illustrate $E_{Bip}$ as a function of the boson-impurity coupling for various bosonic fillings and boson-boson interaction strengths.
+In the noninteracting case $V_{B}=0$, the binding energy is nearly density independent at weak boson-impurity couplings, while stronger interactions lead to tighter binding in more compressible media, in agreement with bipolarons in homogeneous media \cite{PhysRevLett.121.013401}.
+As the bath becomes strongly interacting, density fluctuations decrease, hindering the binding of the impurities.
 This is clearly illustrated in Figs. \ref{fig:5}(b)-\ref{fig:5}(d), where $E_{\mathrm{Bip}}$ is pushed towards zero for half-filled (and close to half-filled) bosonic media.
-However, the bound state emerges for $U_{BI}\gtrsim V_{B}$.
-Physically, this behavior can be understood by noting that the CDW exhibits a gap of the order $\propto V_{B}$, boson-impurity interactions of this magnitude promote density fluctuations in the medium, thereby enhancing the induced impurity-impurity interaction.
-Notably, the binding energy associated with low bath densities remains largely unaffected by the interaction between the bosons.
-In contrast to Figs. \ref{fig:5}(a) and \ref{fig:5}(b) the impurities bind more tightly for medium densities away from half-filling.
-We have checked that when considering hard-core impurities, the binding energy is always positive (see Appendix \ref{Ap2}), showing the crucial role played by the quantum statistics of the impurities.
+Nevertheless, for $U_{BI}\gtrsim V_{B}$ the bound state emerges even in the CDW phase.
+Physically, this behavior can be understood by noting that the CDW exhibits a gap of order $\propto V_{B}$, boson-impurity interactions of comparable strength promote density fluctuations in the medium, thereby enhancing the induced impurity-impurity interaction.
+Due to the arise of the CDW, impurities bind more tightly for medium densities away from half-filling for $V_{B}>2t$.
+We have checked that when considering hard-core impurities, the binding energy is always positive (see Appendix \ref{Ap2}), highlighting the key role of impurity statistics on bipolaron formation.

-To further characterize the bound state formation, we define the critical boson-impurity interaction $U_{BI,c}$ as the value for which the binding energy is equal to a given threshold, i.e., $E_{B}(U_{BI,c})/t=-\delta$.
-Fig. \ref{fig:6} displays $U_{BI,c}$ as a function of the bosonic density $n_{B}$ for several values of $V_{B}$.
-We consider $\delta=0.01$, but other reasonably small values of $\delta$ do not significantly alter the results.
-The suppression of the density fluctuations as $V_{B}$ increases gives rise to an increase of $U_{BI,c}$.
-The inset of Fig. \ref{fig:6} illustrates $U_{BI,c}$ as a function of $V_{B}$ for several values of $n_{B}$, one can notice the abrupt change on $U_{BI,c}$ once the medium enters a gapped phase.